fbanespo1/state-parks/README.md

 Follow these steps to use the State Parks Travel Assistant:

-1. Obtain an API key from OpenAI and replace `'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'` with your actual API key in the `openai.api_key` line of the `travel.py` script.
+1. Obtain an API key from OpenAI and replace `'sk-xxxxxxxxx'` with your actual API key in the `openai.api_key` line of the `travel.py` script.

 2. Run the application using Streamlit:
    ```shell